c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

 A terminal will open and ask you to connect using your CC account credentials.

 Voila!!!
-You are all set to use GenPipes deployed on Compute Canada data centre.
+You are all set to use GenPipes deployed on `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_ (formerly Compute Canada) data centre.

 .. note::

-         Canadian Centre for Computational Genomics (C3G), in partnership with Compute Canada, offers and maintains a large set of bioinformatics resources for the community.
+         Canadian Centre for Computational Genomics (C3G), in partnership with `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada)a, offers and maintains a large set of bioinformatics resources for the community.
 For a complete list of software currently deployed on several HPC centres, including Beluga, Cedar and others, refer to `Bioinformatics Resources <https://computationalgenomics.ca/cvmfs-genome/>`_ and `available software <https://docs.alliancecan.ca/wiki/Available_software>`_.
 Several reference genomes are also available.
 You can refer to the `available genomes <https://bitbucket.org/mugqic/genpipes/src/master/resources/genomes/>`_ and the environment setup to access these genomes.

 .. _setting_up_gp_environment_modules: